 createDDPGAgent helper function.
 For information on configuring DDPG agent options, see

-TD3 agent approximates the long-term reward given observations and actions using 2 critic value function representations.
+A TD3 agent approximates the long-term reward given observations and actions using two critic value function representations.
 A TD3 agent decides which action to take given observations using an actor representation.
 The structure of the actor and critic networks used for this agent are the same as the ones used for DDPG agent.